Are Your Savings Enough?

-Everyone of us knows that we have to have to be saving into an emergency fund and thereby set aside money for those rainy days, retirement, children’s schooling, and so on.
+Everyone of us knows that we have to have an emergency fund.
+The big question here is, “Are your savings enough?”
+Do you have enough set aside for those rainy days, retirement, children’s schooling, and so on.
 The big question that remains is, how much is saving enough?

 The numbers differ depending on which adviser you talk to.
 Some will say 20% of your budget should be set aside regularly until you reach your objective.
 It is part of the 50/20/30 rule that was has recently gained popularity.
 It presumes that whatever your income is, half of it should cover your necessary monthly expenditures.
 Thirty percent should be money for so called wants.
 This includes leisure time activities and fun stuff.
 And the twenty we already mentioned.